Ray Foulk: Legislation

 The Isle of Wight's MP Mark Woodnutt (Conservative) succeeded in passing a Private Member’s Bill – The Isle of Wight Act, 1971 – to control large scale gatherings in the Isle of Wight.
 Though not an outright ban, gatherings of more than 5,000 attending during the hours of 12.00 midnight and 6.00am were severely restricted.
 The Act effectively prevented further large scale festivals on the Island until the revival of the Isle of Wight Festival in 2002.
 Mark Woodnutt MP, Jerry Wiggin MP and seven other conservative members attempted to extend the Isle of Wight legislation to cover the whole of the United Kingdom with the ‘Night Assemblies Bill’.
 This was eventually shelved after the government appointed Denis Stevenson to chair a committee to examine the issue.
-Partly due to evidence taken from Isle of Wight officials, notably Isle of Wight Rural District Council Medical Officer of Health, Dr Douglas Quantrill, and Chief Constable of Hampshire, (Sir) Douglas Osmond, Stephenson concluded that further legislation was unnecessary.
+Partly due to evidence taken from Isle of Wight officials, notably Isle of Wight Rural District Council Medical Officer of Health, Dr Douglas Quantrill, and Chief Constable of Hampshire, (Sir) Douglas Osmond, Stevenson concluded that further legislation was unnecessary.

+Later education

+In 1985 Foulk completed an Open University BA degree with first class honours, and in the same year accepted a place at Christ's College, Cambridge to read Architecture.
+In his Cambridge application CV, Foulk proudly boasted of his background as a festival promoter.
+At the last minute, the offer of a college room was withdrawn and he was made to lodge outside.
+He discovered why only in 2010 when, at a 25-year reunion of his architecture class, his former studio master told him that, after he had interviewed Foulk and awarded him a place, the senior tutor at Christ's complained that he had accepted 'this person who organised a drugs festival on the Isle of Wight'.
+Foulk obtained his Cambridge BA (hons) degree in 1988 (elevated to MA in 1989), and completed the Diploma in Architecture at Oxford Polytechnic (now Oxford Brookes University) and the RIBA Part III, qualifying as an architect in 1991.